-What Can a Handyman Do in Kalispell, Montana?
+What Can a Handyman Do Without a License in Kalispell, Montana?

 Montana does not have a single statewide “general contractor license” for most residential/light commercial remodeling, but it does require state registration for construction contractors (primarily for workers’ compensation compliance) and it does license the major trades (electrical, plumbing, and certain mechanical work) at the state level.
 In Kalispell (Flathead County), you should expect a City of Kalispell business registration/license plus building permits for many common projects even if you are a handyman; trade-licensed work must be performed by properly licensed individuals/contractors.